Ilan Grapel affair: Arrest and charges

 Ilan Grapel, a 27-year-old man born in Queens with dual American and Israeli nationality, was arrested on 12 June 2011 by Egyptian authorities, who claimed that Grapel was sent to Egypt by Mossad to build a team that had been trying to gather information and data and to monitor the events of the 2011 Egyptian revolution.
-The authorities also claimed that Grapel tried to incite violence amongst Egyptian protesters with the goal of sparking a face-off with the military and spread chaos in the Egypt.
+The authorities also claimed that Grapel tried to incite violence amongst Egyptian protesters to spark a face-off with the military and spreading chaos in Egypt.

-Friends and family of Grapel as well as the Israeli government adamantly rejected the espionage charges against Grapel and denied he had any connections to the Mossad.
+Friends and family of Grapel, as well as the Israeli government, adamantly rejected the espionage charges against Grapel and denied he had any connections to the Mossad.
 At the time of his arrest, Grapel was a rising third-year student at the Emory University School of Law.
-Grapel's friends and family said he went to Egypt for the summer to intern at Saint Andrew's Refugee Services, a non-government legal group that helps resettles refugees.
+Grapel's friends and family said he went to Egypt for the summer to intern at Saint Andrew's Refugee Services, a non-government legal group that helps resettle refugees.
 Grapel had a long-time interest in Islam and the Middle East.
 He is trilingual, speaking English, Hebrew and Arabic.

-The Egyptian government gave evidence to support its claims against Grapel, and even in Egypt, the arrest was widely ridiculed.
+The Egyptian government never gave evidence to support its claims against Grapel, and even in Egypt, the arrest was widely ridiculed.

-In early October 2011, with reports increasingly indicating that Grapel would be released shortly, a senior Egyptian official admitted that Grapel was a spy according to the London-based newspaper al-Hayat.
-The source stated, "what Grapel did during the revolution did not amount to spying and by this logic he can be released in exchange for financial benefits".
+In early October 2011, with reports increasingly indicating that Grapel would be released shortly, a senior Egyptian official admitted that Grapel wasn't a spy, according to the London-based newspaper al-Hayat.
+The source stated, "what Grapel did during the revolution did not amount to spying, and by this logic, he can be released in exchange for financial benefits".

 Biography

-Ilan Grapel is a dual U.S.-Israeli citizen, originally from Queens, New York.
+Ilan Grapel is a dual U.S.-Israeli citizen originally from Queens, New York.
 In 2005, Grapel graduated from Johns Hopkins University in Baltimore, Maryland, with a bachelor's degree in international studies.
 He then moved to Israel and performed compulsory military service in Israel.
-During his service he was wounded in the 2006 Lebanon War.
+During his service, he was wounded in the 2006 Lebanon War.
 Grapel later returned to U.S. for law school, enrolling in Emory University in Atlanta, Georgia.
 His mother, Irene, said her son "always wanted to do good for the world" and went to Egypt to perform legal aid as part of this commitment.
 She added, "Ilan is a young man who wanted to see all sides of every issue."

-In the summer of 2002, Grapel worked as intern in the Queens office of Democratic congressman Gary Ackerman, who has lobbied for his release.
+In the summer of 2002, Grapel worked as an intern in the Queens office of Democratic congressman Gary Ackerman, who has lobbied for his release.